Working to improve your customer service has always been important, but in today’s highly competitive business environment than ever before.

-Empathy: Like all customer-facing roles, support needs to empathize with the people they’re talking to and show that they understand and care about them.
-Empathy is often overlooked as an important skill, but the fact is, 60% of customers will stop dealing with a business they feel is indifferent to them.
+Empathy: Like all customer-facing roles, support needs to empathize with the people they’re talking to and show they understand and care about them.
+Empathy is often overlooked as an essential skill, but the fact is, 60% of customers will stop dealing with a business they feel is indifferent to them.

 5. Make customer experience part of company culture

 The only way to truly improve customer service is to make great CX part of your business strategy and company culture.